-Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through equity offerings, our Loan Agreement with Hercules, our revenue interest financing agreement, other debt financings, or other capital sources, including potential collaborations, licenses and other similar arrangements.
+Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through equity offerings, our Loan Agreement with Hercules, our Revenue Interest Financing Agreement, other debt financings, or other capital sources, including potential collaborations, licenses and other similar arrangements.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
 Our Loan Agreement and our Revenue Interest Financing Agreement include, and any future debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions such as incurring additional debt, making capital expenditures or declaring dividends.
 For example, our Loan Agreement with Hercules contains minimum cash financial covenants.
-If on or prior to March 31, 2024, we have not received FDA approval of our NDA for vonoprazan for the treatment of erosive GERD, raised additional funding, or significantly reduced our operating expenses, we may be in violation of these covenants.
-If we default on such indebtedness, with Hercules or a future lender, we could lose such assets and intellectual property.